Striker turned defender Durm gives Germany more options

 "I was a striker for 15 years and I still love to run forward on the attack," Durm told reporters at Germany's camp on Friday.
 "But I know I'm a defender and the object is to prevent goals.
 I still love everything about the attack, it's great fun.
 I'll always try get into the attack whenever I can."

-Durm's instincts epitomise Germany's style under Loew and it's easy to see how the newcomer could fit nicely into the coach's strategy in Brazil, especially after Marcel Schmelzer and Marcell Jansen were injured.
+Durm's instincts epitomize Germany's style under Loew and it's easy to see how the newcomer could fit nicely into the coach's strategy in Brazil, especially after Marcel Schmelzer and Marcell Jansen were injured.

 His meteoric rise from an unheralded striker in Dortmund's third division side to a German international defender in just one season is likely to see more unappreciated forwards contemplating a switch to the back.